samblam/StoryMode/cline_docs/activeContext.md

     - Form validation and error handling
     - Format requirements and examples for bulk uploads
   - Integrated ParticipantManager into Edit Survey page
-  - Known issues: The implementation has functional issues that need to be debugged
+  - Known issues: The implementation had functional issues that needed to be debugged
+  - Resolved: The 500 error during manual participant creation was due to the missing `participant_identifier` column in the `participants` table.
+This was resolved by manually adding the column in Supabase Studio.

 ## Patterns Identified